spacelift-io/user-documentation/docs/concepts/policy/login-policy.md

 Note that Spacelift treats GitHub team membership as transitive - for example let's assume Charlie is a member of the _Badass_ team, which is a child of team _Awesome_.
 Charlie's list of teams includes both _Awesome_ and _Badass_, even though he's not a **direct** member of the team _Awesome_.

-For single sign-on, the list of teams is pretty much arbitrary and depends on how the SAML assertion attribute is mapped to your user record on the IdP end.
+For Single Sign-On, the list of teams is pretty much arbitrary and depends on how the SAML assertion attribute is mapped to your user record on the IdP end.
 Please see the [relevant article](../../integrations/single-sign-on/README.md#setting-up-the-integration) for more details.

 !!! warning
     Watch this field very closely - it may be _very_ useful for your **allow** and **admin** rules.